When readers ask, “I’m traveling to Karakol. Is there anything to do there? Where should I go?” We have a raft of ideas, often surprising them.

 Other treks include Altyn Arashan to Jeti Oguz and the Turgen Valley.
-Treks in nearby villages include some newly developed trails that set off from the village of Jyrgalan (90 minutes from Karakol).
-Our Jyrgalan trek was three days, but rumor has it that shorter and longer variations are being rolled out, including an option to sleep in a yurt along the way.
+Treks in nearby villages include some newly developed trails that set off from the village of Jyrgalan (90 minutes/60km from Karakol).
+Our Jyrgalan trek was three days, but shorter and longer variations are being rolled out, including an option to sleep in a yurt along the way.

 And for the most serious mountain climbers, there are several peaks nearby that top out well above 5,000 meters.

-2. Sample Eight Dishes for Good Luck at a Dungan Family Home
+2. Sample a Minimum of Eight Dishes for Good Luck at a Dungan Family Home

 Eight dishes might sound like a lot for dinner, and is best experienced in a group.
 Dungan cuisine features meat and vegetables, is flush with various greens and is touched with subtle flavors, as well as vinegars and soy.
 According to Karim and his wife, our hosts for the night, there’s a deliberate approach to meal preparation whose aim is for all the dishes to complement one another.
 And while eight is the minimum number of dishes they will serve guests, it's usually much more…like the twelve different dishes you see in the photo below.

 The experience is more than just a meal; it's a full Dungan village experience in Deishan/Yrdyk (about 15 minutes from Karakol) with a visit to the Dungan museum, mosque and walk through the village.
-This allowed us to really understand the history and culture of Dungan people and their presence in Kyrgyzstan as a whole, and specifically Karakol.
-Originally from China, the Dungan people emigrated to Karakol in the 1880s to escape religious persecution and brought with them — and have continued to preserve — their traditions, culture, and cuisine You’ll find this especially true as you make your way around the Big Bazaar and Little Bazaar in town.
+This allowed us to really understand the history and culture of Dungan people and their presence in Kyrgyzstan as a whole, and specifically Karakol and its surroundings.
+Originally from China, the Dungan people emigrated to Karakol and Deishan village in the 1880s to escape religious persecution and brought with them — and have continued to preserve — their traditions, culture, and cuisine.
+You’ll find this especially true as you make your way around the Big Bazaar and Little Bazaar in town.
 Karakol owes a big thanks to Dungan culture for its impact on the local food scene.

 3. Find the Meaning of Life in a Russian Bath and Sauna